 a.
-The thesis is presented at a public seminar (by the student) and critically reviewed by an assigned peer discussant (or PhD Candidate) and an examiner.
-All students are expected to participate at two thesis seminars as well as to provide a thorough discussion of another student's thesis at one seminar.
+The thesis is presented at a public seminar (by the student) and critically reviewed by an assigned discussant and an examiner.
+The discussant should be a PhD Candidate at least half way to the PhD degree or a researcher with a PhD degree.
+All students are expected to participate at two or more thesis seminars as well as to provide questions, comments regarding other students' theses.